moxious/neo4j-serverless-functions/README.md

 *Make sure to tweak the settings in this deploy*.
 This deploys unsecured functions that unauthenticated users can connect to.
 Tailor the settings to your needs.

+The `.github/workflows/build.yaml` file gives a GitHub Actions pipeline example of how to build and deploy this module.
+The build requires a service key JSON secret `GOOGLE_APPLICATION_CREDENTIALS` and it requires a `GCP_PROJECT_ID` secret indicating the project to deploy to.

+Below commands are for manual deploys only, and are examples.

 ### PubSub Triggered Functions

 Make sure to customize the trigger topic and environment variables!